 Dough should be firm enough to be shaped.

-Leave to rest before shaping the dough.
+Leave to rest about 10 minutes before shaping the dough.

 Larger dumplings are boiled in salted water.

 Allow to cook for about 10-15 minutes or when dumplings float to the top,

 the dumpling is done.
 Drain and wash out with some cold water.